FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/features/symfony-http-cache.rst

 Each feature has its subscriber.
 Subscribers are provided by the FOSHttpCache_ library.
-You can find the documentation for the subscribers in the `FOSHttpCache Symfony Cache documentation section <foshttpcache:symfony-cache-configuration>`.
+You can find the documentation for the subscribers in the :ref:`FOSHttpCache Symfony Cache documentation section <foshttpcache:symfony httpcache configuration>`.

 .. _Symfony HttpCache documentation: http://symfony.com/doc/current/book/http_cache.html#symfony-reverse-proxy